A server or Virtual Machine running Windows 2016 Server (the “Server”).

 - Make a note of the public IP address of your Server

-- Create an account at threatstop.com
+- Create an account on the ThreatSTOP Portal

 - Log into your Windows 2016 Server as an Administrator.